 12+ I'm not one for making New Year's Resolutions, possibly because I don't trust myself to keep them.
-However, while on holidays at the end of 2004, a barista with whom I grew friendly over morning coffee fixes, talked me into writing a list for 2005.
-The other day I found the list and my year-end review.
+However, while on holiday at the end of 2004, a barista with whom I made friends over morning coffee fixes talked me into writing a list for 2005.
+And I recently found the list and my year-end review.

-N.B.
-The resolutions are listed in the order I wrote them in my 2005 diary — I don't recall prioritising them, but I am pleased to see what I put at the top of my list.
+Please note: The resolutions are listed in the order I wrote them in my 2005 diary.
+I don't recall prioritising them, but I am pleased to see what I put at the top of my list.

 1. Be a good dad.

 Who knows?
 Ask Jaiden.
-(My son was only three-years-old back then.
-He's now sixteen and when I showed him this goal he laughed — is that a good sign?)
+(My son was a three-year-old back then.
+He's now sixteen, and when I showed him this goal, he laughed — is that a good sign?)